Author is a solo parent raising a young toddler and two cats.

 - Surgery removed adenoids + tonsils and reduced turbinates (due to ongoing inflammation from chronic illness and airborne allergies).

 - Delayed (non-IgE mediated) systemic allergies to soy, red kidney beans, cannellini beans.

-- Contact: needs to be soap free and no more bubble baths (even our ‘sensitive’ Goats Milk one) as her skin is to reactive; no sulphates (i.e. Sodium laureth sulfate <SLS>) or parabens; no glycerin (can be soy derived).
+- Contact: Dermatology issues mean all skin products need to be carefully selected.
+No soap; no sulphates (i.e. Sodium laureth sulfate <SLS>) or parabens; no glycerin (can be soy derived).

 - Immune disorder (as one doctor put it ‘Her immune system works – it’s just a bit wonky’); catches infections easily, constantly, and has difficulty fighting them off.